 When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.

-See our Safeguarding and Child Protection Policy, Online Safety Policy and Acceptable Use of Cameras & Mobile Devices Policy for more information on our use of photographs and videos.
+See our Child Protection and Safeguarding Policy, Online Safety Policy and Acceptable Use of Cameras & Mobile Devices Policy for more information on our use of photographs and videos.

 13. Data protection by design and default